Knowing Your Pin Backs and Pin Attachments

 Magnetic Backing

 This type of backing is best for fastening the pin to thinner materials and consists of two magnets, one installed into the pin itself and another to help it attach to materials.
 Magnetically backed pins are technically not pins in the traditional sense, instead of piercing fabric or material to pin into place it relies on the attraction between two magnets to keep in place.
 Magnetic backing allows you to attach your pin to clothes and other surfaces without poking holes in the material.
-Pin fact: The magnets used in magnetic backing are called rare earth magnets, which are also used for Magnetic Resonance Imaging (MRI.)

 Safety Pin

 Similar to the attachments used for buttons and, well, safety pins, most people are likely familiar with using this type of pin backing and it’s sometimes preferred because it’s much harder to lose a safety pin implanted into a pin than it is to lose a detachable clutch.
-Pin fact: Safety pin attachments were much more popular with older antique pins and finding an old pin with this type of backing is likely a telling sign of vintage quality.

 Choosing a Pin Attachment

-Choosing a pin attachment is often a matter of personal aesthetics, but it’s a good idea to consider where your pins expect to be worn and who’s going to wear your custom pins.
+Choosing a pin attachment is often a matter of personal aesthetics, but it may be a good idea to consider where your pins expect to be worn and who’s going to wear your custom pins.
 Some pin attachments are ideal for certain apparel for example, while others hold better against rough wear.
-Putting thought into your choice of attachment can go a long way to making a custom pin uniquely suited to your needs Here are a few quick tips about each pin type to help you decide:

 - Simple rubber or butterfly clutches are serviceable enough for daily wear on shirts and sports jackets but are also more liable to slipping or accidentally releasing their pins under rough conditions.

-- Jewelry and deluxe clutches increase a pin’s perceived value and hold to a surface more securely than the standard options, making them especially good for thick garments like parkas or heavy coats.
+- Jewelry and deluxe clutches increase a pin’s perceived value and hold to a surface more securely than the standard options, making them especially good for thick garments like parkas or other heavy coats.

 Interested in learning more about designing custom lapel pins?
 All About Pins Custom Pins 101 articles explores the basic language and design options behind every custom pin.